wavetek/hello-world/README.md

 I'm a Business Analyst here to develop skills and network.

-My main interests are in SQL, Tableau, Python, as well as exploring quantitative analysis techniques.
+My main interests are in Analytics and Data Science, including SQL, Tableau, and Python.

 I come from a retail background, however I'm also enthusiastic and deeply curious about:  blockchain technology, decentralized systems, and internet 3.0.